 “You’re wrong,” I spit back hotly, unsure who I’m trying to convince – the voice, or myself.

 “Am I?
 Well, it’s a moot point anyway, kid.”
-As he speaks, Dex materializes before my eyes, a wide smile plastered across the heavy features of his face.
-The large boy sits across the table from me, feet resting casually on the tabletop as he leans back in his chair.
+As he speaks, Dex materializes before my eyes, a wide smile plastered across his broad face.
+The large boy sits across the table, his feet resting casually on the tabletop as he leans back in his chair.
 “They’re all dead, buddy.
 Blown into little tiny bits.
 Sorry about that.
 Couldn’t be helped.”

 Dex’s words hit me in the chest like a hammer as a wave of grief washes over me.
-I take a step backwards, suddenly unsteady on my feet as I struggle to process this terrible revelation.
+I take a step backwards, suddenly unsteady on my feet as I struggle to process the news.

-“Sit down, Crash.
-We have a lot to talk about,” Dex says, his voice dripping with feigned concern.
-I slide into the chair opposite my former friend in a daze, my head reeling from the loss of my companions.
-My mind is full of terrible images – my friends lying dead, their bodies distorted into grotesque ragdolls by Dex’s biomechanical suicide bombers.
-I try to push the images away, but the painful visualizations claw their way back in no matter what I do.
+“You don’t look so good, kid.
+You should sit down.
+We have a lot to talk about,” Dex says, his voice dripping with mock concern.
+I slide into the chair opposite my former friend in a daze, my head suddenly full to bursting with grisly images of my dead friends.
+I try to push the images away, but the painful visualizations sink their claws deep and refuse to budge.

-“Hey,” Dex says impatiently, snapping his fingers in front of my eyes to snap me out of my fugue.
+“Hey,” Dex says impatiently, snapping his fingers in front of my eyes.
 “Snap out of it.
-We have business, you and I.”
+We have business, you and me.”

 “What happened to you?”
 I stammer through the typhoon of pain raging in my chest.
-I meet his cold gaze and notice that his soulful brown eyes have been replaced by two glowing red orbs.
-They look like Clocker lights.
-Black expanses of the strange metallic moss swallow the dark skin on his face making his brilliant white smile all the more radiant by contrast.
+I meet his cold gaze and notice that his soulful brown eyes are gone.
+They’ve been replaced by two glowing red orbs – Clocker lights.
+Black expanses of the strange metallic moss swallow the dark skin of his face making his brilliant white smile all the more radiant by contrast.

 “Even if I had a thousand lifetimes, I couldn’t begin to make you understand,” Dex scoffs, a frown creasing the distorted features of his once handsome face.
 “Let’s just say that I’m…more than I used to be.”
 He waves a hand dismissively and continues, “But, never mind all that.
 It’s not important right now.
 What is important, is that I need your help, Crash.
 And you’re going to give it to me.”

-Dex’s smile spreads wider at the look of shock that crosses my face when he mentions Ghoul’s name.
+Dex’s smile spreads wider as he drinks in the look of shock on my face as he mentions Ghoul’s name.
 How could he know about Ghoul?
 The only people that know about my dreams are lying dead in the ruins of Helios, so how does Dex know about Ghoul and the dreams?
-Cold fingers of dread creep through me as I wonder what else this new Dex knows about me.
+Cold fingers of dread creep through me as I wonder what else this new Dex might know about me.

 The larger boy’s smile evaporates as his glowing red eyes bore into me from across the table.
 “Nah, you’re all alone again, kid, “Dex continues with maddening calm.
 “I’m all you’ve got.”